 My sister told me about this method, and it really works.
 As I’m hanging up the wet laundry, I give all the kids’ clothes, plus mine and Sparky’s tshirts, jeans, etc three really good, firm shakes before I peg them up.
 This plus line-drying generally takes care of most things.

 Not always practical, I know, but when I can I like to fold and sort the clothes as soon as they come inside or out of the dryer.
 It means they don’t get all creased up sitting in the basket for who knows how long.

 3. Drop your standards a little.

 I can’t be sure, but I don’t think people talk about us behind our backs due to this non-ironing thing.
 “Oh, would you look at that rumply family?
-How embarrassing.
-Can you believe they walk around like that?”
+How embarassing for them.
+Can you believe they walk around with unironed clothes?”

-Now I no longer iron tshirts, kids clothes, pyjamas, gardening gear, exercise clothes, jeans or shorts.
-I do iron Sparky’s work shirts, anything really creasy like cotton and linen, and a handful of my delicates.
+Point being, I no longer iron tshirts, the kids clothes, pyjamas, outside work gear, exercise clothes, jeans, shorts etc. I iron Sparky’s work shirts, anything really creasy like cotton and linen, and a handful of my delicates.
 I will admit that I love ironing pillowcases and teatowels though.
 Weird, I know.